seekehr/seekehr/README.md

 # 👋 Hello!
 I'm Seeker

 Welcome to my GitHub profile!
 I'm a passionate developer and crypto enthusiast who enjoys building innovative and user-friendly applications.
-With a focus on full-stack development, I strive to create solutions that make a difference.
+With a focus on full-stack and systems development, I strive to create solutions that make a difference.
+Also, I like cats.

 ## 🛠️ Tech Stack